SysPsyHertel/FunRed/README.md

 #### Returns
-- `sample_based`: A coefficient corresponding to taxon sample-based redundancy.
+- `sample_based`: A coefficient corresponding to taxon sample-based functional redundancy.
-- `reference_based`: A coefficient corresponding to taxon reference-based redundancy (optional, if n_reference is set).
+- `reference_based`: A coefficient corresponding to taxon reference-based functional (optional, if n_reference is set).
-- `abundance_based`: A coefficient corresponding to abundance-based redundancy.
+- `abundance_based`: A coefficient corresponding to abundance-based functional redundancy.
 - `interdependency`: A coefficient corresponding to functional interdependency.

-#### Example
+### Toy Example

 ```R
 functions <- c(0.8, 0.1, 0.05, 0.05, 0)